-- 1. Stop all LCA processes that are running.
-If there are any LCA processes that are running when you begin the installation, the installation process will stop, and not restart until you have stopped those processes (see Step 4). - 2.
-On the Management Framework 8.0 product CD in the appropriate management\layer/lca/<operating\system> directory, locate a shell script called install.sh. - 3.
+1. Stop all LCA processes that are running.
+If there are any LCA processes that are running when you begin the installation, the installation process will stop, and not restart until you have stopped those processes (see Step 4).

+- 2. On the Management Framework 8.1 product CD in the appropriate management_layer/lca/<operating_system> directory, locate a shell script called install.sh. - 3.
 Type the file name at the command prompt, and press Enter. - 4.
 Type Enter.
 This action will have one of the two following results. - If there are any LCA processes still running, you will exit from the installation and have to stop these processes before you can restart it. - Otherwise, you will continue with the installation. - 5.
-To specify the hostname for this LCA, do one of the following: - Type the name of the host, and press Enter. - Press Enter to select the current host.
+To specify the hostname for this LCA, do one of the following: - Type the name of the host, and press Enter. - Press Enter to select the current host. - 6.
+Enter the Configuration Server host name, and press Enter. - 7.
+Enter the Configuration Server network port, and press Enter. - 8.
+Enter the Configuration Server user name, and press Enter. - 9.
+Enter the Configuration Server password, and press Enter. - 10.
+To specify the destination directory, do one of the following: - Press Enter to accept the default. - Enter the full path of the directory, and press Enter. - 11.
+If the target installation directory has files in it, do one of the following: - Type 1 to back up all the files in the directory, and press Enter.
+Specify the path to which you want the files backed up, and press Enter. - Type 2 to overwrite only the files in this installation package, and press Enter.
+Then type y to confirm your selection, and press Enter.
+Use this option only if the application already installed operates - Type 3 to erase all files in this directory before continuing with the installation, and press Enter.
+Then type y to confirm your selection, and press Enter.